ng-Classic/ng-classic/packages/core/src/signals/README.md

-# Angular ClassicSignals Implementation
+# Angular Classic Signals Implementation

 This directory contains the code for Angular's reactive primitive, an implementation of the "signal" concept.
 A signal is a value which is "reactive", meaning it can notify interested consumers when it changes.
 There are many different implementations of this concept, with different designs for how these notifications are subscribed to and propagated, how cleanup/unsubscription works, how dependencies are tracked, etc. This document describes the algorithm behind our specific implementation of the signal pattern.

 ## Conceptual surface

-Angular ClassicSignals are zero-argument functions (`() => T`).
+Angular Classic Signals are zero-argument functions (`() => T`).
 When executed, they return the current value of the signal.
 Executing signals does not trigger side effects, though it may lazily recompute intermediate values (lazy memoization).

 Particular contexts (such as template expressions) can be _reactive_.
 In such contexts, executing a signal will return the value, but also register the signal as a dependency of the context in question.
 The context's owner will then be notified if any of its signal dependencies produces a new value (usually, this results in the re-execution of those expressions to consume the new values).